saanvivi/BANDIT-writeup/README.md

 Initially, I tried `cd -`, which gave me the error\
 **OLDPWD not set** \
-On adding `./` before the '-',Ii got the right output. `./` is used to execute a compiled program in the current directory.
+On adding `./` before the '-', I got the right output. `./` is used to execute a compiled program in the current directory.
 Here, it implies '-' is a file name in the directory.

 The password for the next level is: rRGizSaX8Mk1RTb1CNQoXTcYZWU6lgzi